 Kansas Properties - Gray, Finney Haskell Counties, Kansas.
 We acquired a 100% working interest and a 80% net revenue interest in 9,541.5 net mineral acres and a 95% working interest and a 76% net revenue interest in 1,600 net mineral acres, along with all production.
-We acquired a 100% working interest and a 80% net revenue interest in 4,698 net mineral acres in addition to our existing acreage acquired in 2012.
+We acquired a 100% working interest and an 80% net revenue interest in 4,698 net mineral acres in addition to our existing acreage acquired in 2012.
+We have subsequently leased additional acreage in Kansas, bringing our total acreage position to 18,277 gross acres.
 There was no production associated with the acquisition.
 In October 2013, we entered into the Joint Development Agreement, whereby Torchlight Energy Resources, Inc. agreed to pay approximately \$6.2 million in development costs in return for a 50% working interest in this acreage.
-There are 12 total wells on the acreage but only one well is currently producing and that production is minimal.
+There are 17 total wells on the acreage, of which five (5) are currently producing.
 However, we believe this acreage has significant potential.
-At this time we have only included one location in our PUD reserve estimates.